If we are not able to reproduce the bug you have reported, we will send you a debug build of WinSCP customized to trace

 - Close WinSCP.

-- Windows Explorer open with the trace file selected.
+- Windows Explorer will open with the trace file selected.
 Open the context menu of the trace file (using right-click) and select Send to > Compressed (zipped) folder.

 - Email the zipped trace file back to us.

 - Include a regular session log too (unless the problem is GUI related only).

 - If the Windows Explorer does not open with the trace file, locate it manually in the same folder, where you have extracted the

 winscp.exeexecutable to.
 The trace file has a name like